-The USGS is proposing a substantial upgrade to the present-day volcano monitoring network at Mount Rainier.
-The upgrade would improve the capabilities to detect unrest leading to an eruption (following the standards put forward in the NVEWS (National Volcanic Early Warning System), pursuant to Title II of the Robert T. Stafford Disaster Relief and Emergency Assistance Act of 1988) and would enable the capability to detect a large lahar within minutes of initiation, with particular focus on a landslide-generated lahar down the Puyallup River and Tahoma Creek drainages.

-The USGS is proposing to install modern monitoring stations that consist of multiple types of sensors in order to provide early detection capabilities of surface events such as lahars, debris flows, and outburst floods.
-Prioritizing the rapid detection of such events is intended to enable the NPS and the USGS to provide warning to areas of impact and initiate a response to the events as they are happening rather than minutes or hours after the fact.
+To fulfill this statutory mandate, the USGS is proposing a substantial upgrade to the present-day volcano monitoring network at Mount Rainier to improve the capability to detect unrest leading to an eruption (following the standards put forward in the National Volcanic Early Warning System (NVEWS), pursuant to Title II of the Stafford Act) and would enable the capability to detect a large lahar within minutes of initiation, with particular focus on a landslide-generated lahar down the Puyallup River and Tahoma Creek drainages.
+The USGS proposes to install modern monitoring stations that consist of multiple types of sensors in order to provide early detection capabilities of surface events such as lahars, debris flows, and outburst floods.